Rabbit Treat Guidelines

 • Carrots and carrot tops

-• Cherry tomato
+• Cherry tomatoes

-• Collard greens (tiny amounts only)
+• Collard greens (small amounts)

 • Crab apples (no seeds)